With the UK on the verge of quitting the EU, Mona Dohle asks if pension schemes are ready for independence.

 Brexit could, and to some degree already has, affected pension scheme funding levels.
 The impact could be felt on the liabilities side but also on the employer covenant.

 Paradoxically, despite the macroeconomic adversities that the UK has been facing since the vote to leave the EU, pension schemes have improved their funding levels.
 Fuelled by quantitative easing and buoyant equity markets, DB schemes in particular have seen a solid rise in assets over the past 10 years, which has offset the increase in liabilities.
 As of 2018, UK DB schemes had a £117.1bn surplus, a relatively comfortable position compared to the £41.1bn surplus they had four years ago, according to the Pension Protection Fund.
-Moreover, because most equity assets are non-domestic, schemes have benefited from the falling pound, while the lower gilt yields that have resulted from market pessimism have driven the price of UK government debt higher, offering an additional boost to DB scheme portfolios.
+Moreover, because most equity assets are non-domestic, schemes have benefited from the falling pound, while the higher gilt yields have so far reduced the level of liabilities.

 Consequently, The Pensions Regulator (TPR) appears to be approaching the Brexit risk with a typically British “Keep calm and carry on” attitude.
 “We have used our new supervision approach to explore with some of the most significant schemes what they are doing to prepare for Brexit.
 They have reported that they are generally confident they will weather any short-term volatility, if it comes, because of their longterm investment strategies and risk management approaches.
 Schemes also report that, where appropriate, they have been talking to employers about covenant risk, a TPR spokesperson said.
 But a lot will depend on what kind of Brexit the country is facing.
 Leaving without a deal might provide another, albeit temporary, boost to pension assets, yet the beneficial effects would be annulled by a sharp spike in liabilities, predicts Toby Nangle, head of global asset allocation at Columbia Threadneedle, an asset manager.
 He also forecasts that further rate cuts and the devaluation of sterling could provide a £90bn boost to DB pension assets.
 At the same time, the present value of liabilities could rise by more than £140bn, resulting in an overall deficit of £55bn.
 This could be averted if a last minute withdrawal agreement is decided, predicts Nangle, who argues that a softer Brexit could leave schemes with a surplus of £85bn.
 “From a pensions perspective, the short-term impact of the next steps for Brexit look to be a question worth around £140bn,” he adds.